vishu-01/Ad-Hoc-Insights/README.md

    - Utilized MySQL to run queries and pull the necessary data.

 2. **Data Visualization**:
-   - Leveraged Power BI to visualize the output, making the insights clear and compelling.
+   - Leveraged Excel to visualize the output, making the insights clear and compelling.

 3. **Presentation Design**:
-   - Designed an engaging and professional presentation in Microsoft PowerPoint to effectively communicate the insights.
+   - Designed an engaging and professional presentation in canva to effectively communicate the insights.

 4. **Actionable Insights**:
    - Provided actionable insights and recommendations to assist the management team in making informed decisions.